margaridaviterbo/WebSpeechDemo/README.md

 # Speech Recognition in the Browser Demo

 This repo has two diferent demos (webpages) of how to implement speech recognition in the browser using [Web Speech API](http://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html).
 This API uses the webkitspeech attribute of Chrome to handle the speech recognition and synthesis.
-Thus these demos only work on Chrome.
+Thus these demos only work on Chrome and access to internet is required.

 ### Instalation